1995parham-teaching/song_cloud/README.md

 ## Introduction

-minimal sound cloud just for having fun with databases
+Minimal sound cloud just for having fun with SQL-based databases.
+Users can have free or premium accounts.
+They can listen to musics and we track they playlist.
+Musics have categories which are predefined.
+Users can buy musics or like them.

+This project is soley written for demostration and it has many performance issues and pitfalls.

 ## Requests